abstracta/jmeter-java-dsl/docs/guide/README.md

 threadGroup().rampToAndHold(10, Duration.ofSeconds(5), Duration.ofSeconds(20)) //similar as above but after ramping up holding execution for 20 seconds
 ```

-Additionally, you can use and combine these same methods to configure more complex scenarios (incremental, peak, and any other types of tests) like following one:
+Additionally, you can use and combine these same methods to configure more complex scenarios (incremental, peak, and any other types of tests) like the following one:

 ```java
 threadGroup()